ibm-cloud-architecture/refarch-jee/phases/phase1.md

 ![Source report 36](/phases/phase1_images/source_report/Source36.png?raw=true)

 As we can read in the detailed info above, the change in the JPA cascade strategy is not expected to affect most applications.
-Also, this new cascade strategy can be mitigated by simply reverting to the previous behaviour by setting the _openjpa.Compatibility_ peroperty in the persistence.xml file.
-Hence, we just need to bear this potential issue in mind during the testing phase of our apps on the new WAS version and IBM platform and take the appropriate action if they happen to be affected.
+Also, this new cascade strategy can be mitigated by simply reverting to the previous behaviour by setting the _openjpa.Compatibility_ peroperty in the _persistence.xml_ file.
+Hence, we just need to bear this potential issue in mind during the testing phase of our applications on the new WAS version and take the appropriate actions if they happen to be affected.

 #### Summary

-In this section, we have seen how to configure and run the Software Analyzer the WebSphere Application Migration Toolkit comes with which helps you out identifying potential issues when migrating your applications to a newer WebSphere Application Server version and/or to a different IBM Platform.
-It is then down to developers to review all these potential issues and make the appropriate changes in advance.
-In our case, we have seen that no code changes are needed.
-Instead, a simply set up of the targeted runtime for our applications and an appropriate version configuration for the Java Technologies our apps use (such as JAX-RS and JPA) in WebSphere Application Server administrative console should suffice to get our applications to run on WebSphere Application Server 9.0.
+In this section, we have seen **how to configure and run the Software Analyzer** the WebSphere Application Migration Toolkit comes with which **helps you out identifying potential issues when migrating your applications** to a newer WebSphere Application Server version.
+It is then down to developers to review all the potential issues found by the Software Analyzer and make the appropriate changes in advance.
+In our case, we have seen that **no code changes are needed**.
+Instead, a simply set up of the targeted runtime for our applications in eclipse and an appropriate version configuration for the Java Technologies our applications use (such as JAX-RS and JPA) in the WebSphere Application Server administrative console should suffice to get our applications to run on WebSphere Application Server 9.0.

-Nonetheless, our migrated applications must go through a thorough test phase in order to make sure their behaviour has not changed at all and, if so, developers must work on appropriate code fixes.
+Nonetheless, our migrated **applications must go through a thorough test phase** in order to make sure their behaviour has not changed at all and, if so, developers must work on appropriate code fixes.

-Finally, it is recommended to consider upgrading the Java Technologies your applications use to the newest implementation levels and drivers not only to get the best support for them both from IBM and the community in general but also to get the best performance out of the newer WebSphere Application Server you are now running your apps on.
+Finally, it is recommended to consider upgrading the Java Technologies your applications make use of to the newest implementation levels and drivers the newer WebSphere Application Server defaults to not only to get the best support for them both from IBM and the community in general but also to get the best performance out of the newer WebSphere Application Server you are now running your applications on.

 ## Config Migration